-With an area of about 3,200 Km² the Gulf of Fonseca is shared by Honduras (North), Nicaragua (East), the Pacific Ocean (South) and El Salvador (West).
+With an area of about 3,200 Km² the Gulf of Fonseca is shared by Honduras, Nicaragua and El Salvador.

-The group of islands in the Gulf is a worthy trip if you like the Ocean, sand, sun, boat rides, tranquility and nature, with views to deserted sandy beaches (some we’ll visit), sharp cliffs with caves formed by old lava ducts and volcanic formations.
+The group of volcanic islands in the Gulf is a fun trip.
+If you like the Ocean, sand, sun, boat rides, tranquility and nature.
+With views to deserted sandy beaches (some we’ll visit), sharp cliffs with caves formed by old lava ducts.

 We take a boat at La Unión and ride among the islands.
-With a little luck we’ll able to watch some marine wildlife such as sea turtles or humpback whales and the always present traditional fishermen.
+With a little luck we’ll able to watch some marine wildlife such as sea turtles or humpback whales.
+Watch the always present traditional fishermen on their boats.

-Some of the highlights in Gulf of Fonseca are: Zacatlillo Island on a short boat ride from La Unión is Zacatlillo Island.
-With just 4 Km² on this island we’ll visit La Playona, a small sandy bay with warm waters and the most gentle surf: on high tide it barely splashes your toes.
+Some of the highlights in Gulf of Fonseca are: Zacatlillo Island on a short boat ride from La Unión.
+With just 4 Km² on this island we’ll land on La Playona, a small sandy bay with warm waters and the most gentle surf.
+On high tide it barely splashes your toes.
 Perfect for a swim or just sunbathing.
 Just a piece of paradise.

-Highlight: a hike to Conchagua volcano.
-From the top you have a complete view of the Gulf, the islands, the neighbor countries and the Pacific Ocean (available upon request)
+Highlight: a hike or camping on Conchagua volcano.
+From the top you have a complete view of the Gulf, the islands, the neighbor countries and the Pacific Ocean (available upon request).